emnify/product-docs/docs/glossary.md

 ## GGSN
 _Gateway GPRS Support Node_

-Part of the [GSM](#gsm) infrastructure, the [GGSN](#ggsn) is responsible for the interworking between the GPRS network and external packet switched networks.
+Part of the [GSM](#gsm) infrastructure, the [GGSN](#ggsn) is responsible for the interworkings between the GPRS network and external packet switched networks.

-## Globally–distributed infrastructure
+## Globally-distributed infrastructure
-Cloud infrastructure that is distributed globally, with several local breakout points for better traffic handling.
+Cloud infrastructure that's distributed globally, with several local breakout points for better traffic handling.

 ## GSM
 _Global System for Mobile Communications_